gridfabric/nodejs-sample-middleware/README.md

 # Sample middleware

-This is a minimal example implementation of a middleware in nodejs for the default Plaid plugin that will provide enough functionality for OpenADR certification.
+This is a minimal nodejs implementation of a middleware for the default Plaid plugin that will provide enough functionality for OpenADR certification, once connected to your platform.

 The goal is to provide a template and/or kernel for an implementation into your platform.
-It does not include any security, error checking, etc.
+It does not include any security, error checking, etc. It does not have any dependencies, and can be run with `node index.js`.

 It sets up a simple http server to receive POST messages from Plaid.
 It parses the message type and directs to a response function accordingly.
 The response function creates a properly formatted JSON response (where needed) and sends it back to the plugin.

+By default, it will require the quicktype file (see section below) to run.

 ## Reporting